 We Use These Microgreen Trays

-We use Bootstrap Farmer Shallow Heavy-duty trays when we plant 1010 or 1020 trays.
+We use Bootstrap Farmer Shallow Heavy-duty trays to plant 1010 or 1020 trays.
 We also use their deeper trays to plant peas or other uses.

-These trays will never be damaged with normal use.
+These trays will never be damaged with regular use.

 8. Only Bottom Water

 Keeping microgreens dry is very important to reduce the possibility of mold on microgreens.

 Watering microgreens over the top can only create issues.